Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 Firstly, Fig.~\ref{fig:TNG50_selection_hists} shows, thanks to TNG50, that we can study satellite galaxies, and hence jellyfish and RPS, in a rather extended range of stellar masses and host masses.
 Namely we study satellites with stellar masses $\sim10^{8-12}\, \msun$ orbiting in hosts with total masses $\sim10^{10.5-14.3}\, \msun$ at $z=0$.
 However we cannot make statements about satellites in the most massive clusters $\mvir \sim 10^{15}\, \msun$.

 As shown in the top left panel, jellyfish galaxies (green) tend towards lower stellar masses $\mstarsat(z=0)$ compared to the inspected galaxies (dark gray), and especially to the non-jellyfish galaxies that have been inspected (not shown, but would be dark gray minus green).
-Since the stellar body is the primary foil to RPS, providing the gravitational binding energy for the gas to remain in the galaxy, galaxies with a weaker restoring force are naturally more susceptible to RPS, in line with other studies of TNG jellyfish \citep[][Zinger et al., in prep.]{Yun2019}.
+Since the stellar body is the primary foil to RPS, providing the gravitational binding energy for the gas to remain in the galaxy, galaxies with a weaker restoring force are naturally more susceptible to RPS, in line with other studies of TNG jellyfish \citep{Yun2019,Zinger2023}.
 Because we only inspect galaxies with $\mstarsat > 10^{8.3}\, \msun$ at the time of inspection, we see a decrease in the number of galaxies at lower masses.
-This inspection criterion is only at the snapshot of inspection, so galaxies that later lose stellar mass due to tidal stripping may have stellar masses below this lower limit.
-The fact that only 2/535 (0.37~per~cent) of jellyfish branches compared to 24/1186 (2.0~per~cent) of non-jellyfish branches have stellar masses below the inspection criterion suggests that we are able to separate galaxies undergoing tidal vs ram-pressure stripping.
+This inspection criterion is only at the snapshot of inspection, so galaxies that later lose stellar mass due to either tidal stripping or stellar mass return may have stellar masses below this lower limit.
+The fact that only 2/512 (0.39~per~cent) of jellyfish branches compared to 26/1,031 (2.5~per~cent) of non-jellyfish branches have stellar masses below the inspection criterion suggests that we are able to separate galaxies undergoing tidal vs ram-pressure stripping.
 At the high-mass end, $\mstarsat \gtrsim 10^{10.5}\, \msun$ there are only a few jellyfish galaxies.
 We speculate that this is a combination of two effects: more massive satellites in hosts of this mass range better retain their cold gas against stripping; at these stellar masses, the TNG kinetic mode of SMBHs expels much of the galaxy's gas \citep[e.g.][]{Terrazas2020,Zinger2020}, often at infall and before the peak effectiveness of RPS.
+While the AD test suggests confidence at the $\approx95$~per~cent level that the two distributions are distinct, the KS test suggests only $\approx$85~per~cent confidence, and the medians of the two distributions are not significantly different.

 In the top middle panel, we see that jellyfish typically live in more massive hosts, and almost all inspected galaxies in massive hosts $\mvirhost \gtrsim 10^{13}\, \msun$ have been classified at some point since $z=0.5$ as jellyfish.
 The number of satellite galaxies increases with the host halo mass due to hierarchical structure formation.
 With increasing host mass the gravitational potential well deepens, which in turn leads to both better retention of stellar- and SMBH-driven outflows from the central and more cosmological gas accretion from the large scale structure.
 These effects generally lead to a denser CGM or ICM.
 Moreover, deeper potential wells increase the infall velocities of satellite galaxies, sometimes even to supersonic speeds \citep{Yun2019}.
 The denser ambient medium and the increased relative velocity both increase the strength of ram-pressure stripping \citep[e.g.][]{Yun2019}.
 However in the past five billion years, MW-mass halos $\mvirhost \sim 10^{12}\, \msun$ have also hosted a number of jellyfish galaxies.